 You may also love: How to teach preschool at home.

-Update (02/22/18): So far from lesson 55.
+Update (02/22/18): So far from lesson 55

 To solve that I have him either do just the first reading (which is sounding out each word and then saying it fast before going to the next word).
 Or sometimes we trade off sentences which sped it up and made it more enjoyable for him.
 Then later we could come back and read it again or start there the next day.

 Then, starting lesson 55 just a few lessons after I thought that, the book changed to have him read it the fast way the first time.
-And if he came to a word he couldn’t read the fast way then he was supposed to sound it out.
+When he came to a word he couldn’t read the fast way then he was supposed to sound it out.
 The timing was near perfect for Nigel because he naturally began to just sound out words in his head instead.

 Also, they have started to introduce what Titles are, question marks, and quotations, and “The end”.
 I like that as we go, all the words are sounds they know.
 Here’s a sample of what he’s reading from lesson 54 (all lowercase still): the girl said, “can I have a pot for a little fish?” the man said, “this is a pot for a little fish.” the girl said, “i will take this pot home with me.”